-My husband is this same way.
-He’s anti-establishment to the core when it comes to gift giving, and hates those dates on the calendar that carry a “buy something because we say so” connotation.
+My husband is the same way.
+He’s anti-establishment to the core when it comes to gift-giving, and hates those dates on the calendar that carry a “buy something because we say so” connotation.
 You guessed it, we don’t do Valentines or Christmas in this house.
 And I’m okay with that.

 Now, I don’t know if your man is as anti-Xmas as mine is, but if he’s consistently resisting this aspect of the season chances are there’s a part of his mind that just doesn’t believe in the value of the effort, hence the difficulty you have trying to get him to conform more.
 I understand that you see this as “help”, but he might be seeing it as “kinda useless”.

 Maybe railing against this one topic when so much else seems to be A-Okay might be counter-productive to that Christmas spirit you’re trying so hard to achieve.
 Maybe, for everyone’s peace of mind including yours, it’s best to interject some understanding towards his heel-digging and redirect your focus from what you wished he did, to what he’s actually doing.

 Wouldn’t your brain feel more relaxed if come November, you made your shopping list and got it done without trying to delegate parts to him that you’re just going to angrily take over anyway?
 If the best predictor of future behavior is past behavior, it seems like the best gift you can give him this year is NO requests to buy gifts.
 Seriously, you can actually do that!